 - Have good English language skills and communication and interpersonal skills

-Graduates or graduate students awarded a teaching assistantship must attend workshops aimed at improving their teaching skills.
+Graduates or graduate students awarded a teaching assistantship must attend training aimed at improving their teaching skills.

 Teaching assistants are expected to carry out one or more of the following, based on course and/or departmental guidelines:

 - Attend and observe classes of the course to which they are assigned

 - Take attendance in classes, labs and studios in presence of the course instructor

 - Run trials of the work to be carried out by students prior to the lab and/or studio session